Thomas Barbash

 Leslie Daniels’ first novel, Cleaning Nabokov’s House, has been published in translation in four languages.
 The novel, now under option for film, fights the good fight of being both literary and funny.
 Daniels’ stories and essays have appeared in numerous publications.
 Her background in publishing includes over a decade as a literary agent in New York, as well as serving as the fiction editor for Green Mountains Review.
 Leslie Daniels lives in Ithaca, New York. www.lesliedaniels.com

 Karen Joy Fowler is a novelist and writer of short fiction.
 Her work ranges from literary to science fiction, from contemporary to historical.
 We Are All Completely Beside Ourselves won the 2013 PEN/Faulkner Award, the California Book Award, and was shortlisted for the Man Booker in 2014.
 Her novel Booth was published by G.P.
 Putnam’s Sons in 2022.
-She is currently sheltering at home in the beautiful city of Santa Cruz, California. www.karenjoyfowler.com
+She lives in Santa Cruz, California.
+[F] www.karenjoyfowler.com

 Photo credit: Nathan Quintanilla